-Pulmonary aspiration is the medical term for a person accidentally inhaling an object or fluid into their windpipe and lungs.
-This can lead to coughing, difficulty breathing, discomfort, and sometimes choking.
+Pulmonary aspiration is the medical term for accidentally inhaling an object or fluid into the airways.
+It can lead to coughing, difficulty breathing, discomfort, and sometimes choking.
+In some cases, pneumonia can develop.

 Most people occasionally experience pulmonary aspiration when something they are eating or drinking “goes down the wrong way.”